 What do we mean by that?
 Simply put, defendants want to avoid trial.
 It's expensive, time-consuming, and can ruin a company's reputation.

 If opposing counsel knows that your team is willing and ready to take a case to court, they'll be more likely to propose a fair settlement.
-If the case does go to court, you're working with an attorney who already has the confidence to excel at trial.
+If the case does go to court, you're working with an attorney who already has the confidence to excel at trial and recover compensation.

 Attorneys with extensive courtroom experience can provide you with the highest quality support during your case.